MingCWang/oauth2-practice/README.md

 - How to deploy a website with AWS
 ## To dos
 - [x] finish the nav bar and the animations with css
-- [ ] implement oauth functionality
+- [x] implement oauth functionality
+- [ ] create user session and store data in the database
 - [ ] Research on how to deploy the website with aws

 ## Notes